V0idMatr1x/SimpleFetch/README.md

 ## Description
 ![Project_Image2](https://i.postimg.cc/jdbsqPJZ/simple-fetch.png)

 SimpleFetch is a command-line utility that I wrote for the purposes of learning and fun!
-It was inspired by our beloved neofetch, and I am currently working on a new implementation in Rust!
+It was inspired by our beloved Neofetch, and I am currently working on a new implementation in Rust!
 GotSpec.rs is a project that I am currently working on, and I intend it to be as full-featured as Neofetch is now.
-One thing I appreciate, and often take for granted in open-source is the options that are available to me.
+One thing I appreciate, and often take for granted, in open-source is the options that are available to me.
 Hopefully, in the future, GotSpec.rs can be a viable alternative for you as well!

 For those uninitiated in the terminal magic that is Neofetch!